Mandaeism: Worship and rituals

-Zidqa (almsgiving) is also practiced in Mandaeism with Mandaean laypeople regularly offering alms to priests.
+Zidqa (almsgiving) is also practiced in Mandaeism, with Mandaean laypeople regularly offering alms to priests.

 A mandī (مندى) (beth manda) or mashkhanna is a place of worship for followers of Mandaeism.
 A mandī must be built beside a river in order to perform maṣbuta (baptism) because water is an essential element in the Mandaean faith.
 Modern mandīs sometimes have a bath inside a building instead.
 Each mandi is adorned with a drabsha, which is a banner in the shape of a cross, made of olive wood half covered with a piece of white pure silk cloth and seven branches of myrtle.
 The drabsha is not identified with the Christian cross.
 Instead, the four arms of the drabsha symbolize the four corners of the universe, while the pure silk cloth represents the Light of God.
 The seven branches of myrtle represent the seven days of creation.

 Mandaeans believe in marriage (qabin) and procreation, placing a high priority upon family life and in the importance of leading an ethical and moral lifestyle.
-They are pacifist and egalitarian, with the earliest attested Mandaean scribe being a woman, Shlama Beth Qidra, who copied the Left Ginza sometime in the 2nd century CE.
+Polygyny is accepted, though it is uncommon.
+They are pacifist and egalitarian, with the earliest attested Mandaean scribe being a woman, Shlama Beth Qidra, who copied the Left Ginza sometime in the second century CE.
 There is evidence for women priests, especially in the pre-Islamic era.
-God created the human body complete, so no part of it should be removed or cut off, hence circumcision is considered bodily mutilation for Mandaeans and therefore forbidden.
+They believe the creator created the human body complete, so no part of it should be removed or cut off, hence circumcision is considered bodily mutilation for Mandaeans and therefore forbidden.
 Mandaeans abstain from strong drink and most red meat, however meat consumed by Mandaeans must be slaughtered according to the proper rituals.
 The approach to the slaughter of animals for consumption is always apologetic.
 On some days, they refrain from eating meat.
 Fasting in Mandaeism is called sauma.
 Mandaeans have an oral tradition that some were originally vegetarian.